Skip to content

 git pull

-What git pull does: It downloads the latest commits from the remote repository on GitHub and merges them into your current local branch.
+Downloads the latest commits from the remote repository and merges them into your current local branch.
 Always run this before starting new work to ensure you are working from the most current version of the documentation.

 git checkout -b feature/update-api-guide